Parsippany–Troy Hills School District

-The Parsippany-Troy Hills School District is a comprehensive community public school district serving students in pre-kindergarten through twelfth grade from Parsippany-Troy Hills Township in Morris County, New Jersey, United States.
+The Parsippany–Troy Hills School District is a comprehensive community public school district serving students in pre-kindergarten through twelfth grade from Parsippany–Troy Hills in Morris County, in the U.S. state of New Jersey.
 The Parsippany Troy-Hills School District serves students in ten elementary schools, two middle schools, two high schools and an adult education center.
 The community served by the district is ethnically, culturally and linguistically diverse.

-As of the 2018–19 school year, the district, comprising 14 schools, had an enrollment of 7,248 students and 643.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
+As of the 2021–22 school year, the district, comprising 14 schools, had an enrollment of 7,082 students and 634.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.2:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are: